- BY Alex Piletska

 Most applicants, no matter how sympathetic, are likely to struggle to show that they have “the most exceptional compelling compassionate grounds”, at least to the satisfaction of the Home Office.
 However, the Court of Appeal in R (SM and TM and JD and Others) v Secretary of State for the Home Department [2013] EWCA 1144 has held that where the applicant is a child in care, at least, there is no “exceptionality” requirement.

-6. Leave outside the Rules – Grenfell Tower survivors
+Leave outside the rules – Grenfell Tower survivors

 Individuals who were eligible under the policy were granted an initial 12 months’ limited leave.
 Within 28 days of the end of the 12-month period of leave, individuals can apply for free for a further period of 2 years’ limited leave under the dedicated policy.
 They will then be able to apply for a further period of 2 years’ limited leave, before being eligible to apply for indefinite leave to remain (ILR) after 5years’ lawful residence under the policy.
 Those granted leave under the Grenfell survivors’ policy will be granted with access to public funds and rights to work in the UK.

-Although the deadline has now passed, if anyone comes forward who has a good reason for not having done so earlier, caseworkers must consider them for leave to remain under our existing leave outside the rules policies, which cater for compelling compassionate grounds.
+Although the deadline has now passed, if anyone comes forward for an initial grant of leave who has a good reason for not having done so earlier, they should apply for leave on the FLR(HRO) form.
+In such cases you must refer to the LOTR guidance and consider them sympathetically for leave to remain under that policy, which caters for compelling compassionate grounds.

 As the reference to “compelling compassionate grounds” suggests, this takes us back to the route outlined in the previous section.
-In such cases, it would be helpful to explain why the application was not made earlier and provide supporting documents to evidence the reason, if possible.
+In such cases, it is necessary to explain why the application was not made earlier and provide supporting documents to evidence the reason, if possible.

-Where someone is already in the Grenfell route, extension and settlement applications should be relatively straightforward.
-Survivors who missed the 2018 deadline and who are now applying on this basis for the first time are likely to face a difficult time getting leave unless they can show that they had a very good reason for not applying earlier.
+Although still provided for in the guidance, survivors who missed the 2018 deadline and who are now applying on this basis for the first time are likely to face a difficult time getting leave unless they can show that they had a very good reason for not applying earlier.

 Conclusion

-Leave outside the Rules comes in many shapes and sizes.
-What most of these categories have in common, however, is high refusal rates.
-In many cases, the applicant is required to meet criteria no less prescriptive than those found in the Immigration Rules.
+Leave outside the rules has been reduced considerably through incorporation into the immigration rules over the past decade or so.
+What the remaining categories have in common, however, is high refusal rates.
+In many cases, the applicant is required to meet criteria no less prescriptive than those found in the immigration rules.

-With thanks to Antonella Stonehouse of Turpin & Miller for her help with some of the legal issues involved in cases of modern slavery and human trafficking.
+With thanks to Katherine Soroya of Turpin Miller for her help with some of the legal issues involved in cases of modern slavery and human trafficking.